 It is estimated that nearly two million people take the antidepressant amitriptyline every day.
 We suspect that most are not taking this drug to improve mood.
 That’s because amitriptyline (Elavil) has been around for decades.
 It is perceived as an old-fashioned antidepressant with lots of side effects.
 They include constipation, dry mouth, drowsiness, dizziness, blurred vision, urinary retention, confusion and forgetfulness.
 Many are symptoms of powerful anticholinergic drug activity.
 More about that at this link.
-These days, the antidepressant amitriptyline is probably prescribed more for off-label purposes than for depression.
+These days, the antidepressant amitriptyline is probably prescribed more for off-label purposes such as insomnia, nerve pain, fibromyalgia or migraines than for depression.

 Will Antidepressant Amitriptyline Short-Circuit Memory?